-The Final Paper and the related Addendum should use 12 point font, be double-spaced with 1" margins and well referenced [references should be cited per AMA (American Medical Association) Reference Citation Format].
+The Final Paper and the related Addendum should use 12 point font, be double-spaced with 1" margins and well referenced [references should be cited per APA (American Psychological Association) Reference Citation Format].
 Content, appendices and references should not exceed the required page limit.

-How You Will Be Evaluated:
+How You Will Be Evaluated / Graded:

-Your final grade in the course will be determined by the following:
+As required by the University at Albany, all Education Abroad courses are graded on a "pass-fail" or "Satisfactory-Unsatisfactory" ("S-U") basis.
+A student's "S-U" grade will be given based on the number of points they earn in the class, with students who earn 73 points or higher receiving a passing or "S" grade and students who earn 72 points or lower receiving a failing or "U" grade.

+The total number of possible points that can be awarded are outlined below:

-6 points Meet Classmates / Sharing Motivations and Expectations for the Course $(0 - 6 \text{ points})$ 20 points Discussion/Class Participation (0-10 points on each of two discussions topics) 30 points Exchange Program Visit Participation (0-2 daily for participation and 0-8 for in-country presentations to UCR students) 24 points Written assignments (0- 6 points on each of 4 written assignments) 20 points Final Paper and Post-Travel Reflective Learning Addendum $(0 - 20)$ 100 points Total Possible
+6 points Meet Classmates / Sharing Motivations and Expectations for the Course (0 - 6 points)

+20 points Discussion/Class Participation (0-10 points on each of two discussions topics)

+30 points Exchange Program Visit Participation (0-2 daily for participation and 0-8 for in-country presentations to UCR students)

+24 points Written assignments (0-6 points on each of 4 written assignments)

+20 points Final Paper and Post-Travel Reflective Learning Addendum (0-20)

+100 points Total Possible

+Note: A letter grade will be recorded based on the table below and this will appear as a comment/note on your transcript.
+However, this letter grade will not impact your cumulative grade point average (GPA) calculation.